Public Cloud Requirements

 You must set up the storage devices before you run the YaST SUSE Manager setup procedure.

-Provision your disk devices in the public cloud environment, according the cloud provider’s documentation.
 The size of the disk for repositories storage is dependent on the number of distributions and channels you intend to manage with SUSE Manager.
 When you attach the virtual disks, they will appear in your instance as Unix device nodes.
 The names of the device nodes will vary depending on your provider, and the instance type selected.